scipy-conference/scipy_proceedings/papers/anthony_scopatz_flmake/anthony_scopatz_flmake.rst

 replicability and reproducibility respectively may be easily challenged.
 The author, like Brown himself, does not presuppose to have all - or even partially satisfactory - answers.
-What is presented here is an attempt to frame the discussion and bound the option space of possibile meanings for these terms.
+What is presented here is an attempt to frame the discussion and bound the option space of possible meanings for these terms.
 Doing so with concrete code examples is preferable to debating this issue in the abstract.